Development of Kowloon City Themed Walking Trail

 Roving Architecture Exhibition 2023

-The Walking Trail participated in the Hong Kong Institute of Architects Biennale Foundation’s Roving Architecture Exhibition at Kuala Lumpur in July and Nanjing in October 2023.
+In addition to publishing picture books and hosting various cultural workshops, the Walking Trail actively promotes Kowloon City’s unique culture to overseas.
+The team participated in the Hong Kong Institute of Architects Biennale Foundation’s Roving Architecture Exhibition at Kuala Lumpur, Nanjing and Hong Kong in July 2023, October 2023 and February 2024 respectively.
 The theme of the exhibit is “In Search of Reminiscence in City” that aims to investigate the distinctive urban fabric of Kowloon City’s dwellings, lifestyle and public space with the use of multi-layer LED light engraving model to create a glimpse of the district.
 The art installation showcases scenarios from the transformation of rooftop settlements to martial arts school, residue space used as shops underneath the staircases, to the physical structures of temple in the streets mutated throughout time, so as to reveal the multiple layers of public space.
-After bringing Hong Kong’s stories to Kuala Lumpur and Nanjing, a response exhibition will be held in Hong Kong in the first quarter of 2024.
+The team hopes to bring out the diverse aspects of the old community through the work, and bring the characteristics of the Walking Trail and the story of Hong Kong to the world.